Lump on Side of Neck: 7 Main Causes & What to Do

 A lipoma is a type of cyst that can appear anywhere on the body, like the neck, shoulders, arms, back, abdomen and thighs.
 It is made up mainly of fat cells.

-Lipomas grow over time and are usually not associated with any symptoms. they are palpated under the skin and feel like a soft lump.
-If the lipoma continues to grow to a significant size or if it causes tissue obstruction or compression, it can cause symptoms like redness and increased temperature in the area.
+Lipomas grow over time and are usually not associated with any symptoms.
+They can be palpated under the skin and feel like a soft lump.
+If the lipoma continues to grow to a significant size or if it causes tissue obstruction or compression, it may cause symptoms like redness and increased temperature in the area.